albertcbraun/TextSeekBar/README.md

 ## How To Use

-It's an Android Studio project with a gradle build files.
+It's an Android Studio project with gradle build files.
 There's a lib and a demo project which uses that lib.

 Check out the project in Android Studio with the menu command:
     VCS | Checkout From Version Control | GitHub